 For example, type in "classes" or "visit” in the box.
 The list will filter to show only items that mention those keywords.

-Q: What metrics and evidence are being used to decide what the College will do in the fall?
+Q: What metrics and evidence are being used to decide what the College will do in the spring?
 Is the decision in the hands of the state or county, or is HMC considering students being remote even if the state or county allow them to return?

-A: Our guidance has been developed using information provided by the Centers for Disease Control and Prevention and preliminary information provided by LA County Department of Public Health.
+A: Our guidance has been developed using information provided by the Centers for Disease Control and Prevention and LA County Department of Public Health.
 In addition, DSA has been working with student leaders to develop revised protocols for students to follow on campus and the Academic Contingency Planning Committee has been working to develop plans around delivery of the academic program.
 All of this information is at StaySafe@Mudd.
-That said, ultimately the decision of whether or not the College will be allowed to have students on campus in person this fall will be up to state and county public health officials.
+That said, ultimately the decision of whether or not the College will be allowed to have students on campus in person this spring will be up to state and county public health officials.

 Co-Curricular Life on Campus

 Q: The other Claremont Colleges appear to be on a path to reopening in the fall with students on campus, but they have not prevented their students from stepping on one another’s campuses.
 Why is HMC different?
 Why are we deviating from the rest of the consortium, and are we prepared for the longer-term social and political costs of going it alone?
 What is the board’s rationale in instructing the college to take this stance?

 A: Given the increasing rate of infection in the county, there is no college that truly knows right now if it will actually be allowed to have students on campus this fall.
 While the undergraduate campuses have been able to agree to a shared academic calendar, in other areas it has been more of a challenge because we have five colleges with five boards and five sets of faculty, staff and students and everyone has a different culture and differences of opinion about how to approach the next academic year.